 “They’re highly skilled and very self-directed,” Meguiar says.
 “You give them the hardest, most challenging problem to solve, and they will find a way to solve it.
 It’s in the DNA of our workforce, and it’s in the DNA of this region.”

 While GE has had a presence in Asheville for many years, in 2014 the company opened a $126 million facility to accommodate production of a revolutionary aircraft engine material known as Ceramic Matrix Composite (CMC).
 CMC materials can outperform advanced metallic alloys, make jet engines lighter and more fuel efficient, and cut emissions dramatically.
 The Asheville plant is the first high-volume production facility of CMC materials in the world.
-GE has added almost 100 jobs in the last couple of years, employs more than 400 people today and continues to grow.
+In 2018, the company announced plans to invest a further $105 million in its Asheville operations, adding 131 new positions that pay 30% above the Buncombe County average wage and will increase the total workforce to 425.

 Locating the new plant in Asheville was a great choice according to Meguiar.
 In addition to a skilled, savvy and passionate workforce, GE found state, county and city governments eager to promote investment and growth in Advanced Manufacturing; educational institutions that support tech workers with programs at the high school and community college levels; a location central to its assembly plant in Durham, N.C., and its headquarters in Cincinnati; a collegial business community; and the beauty of the Western North Carolina mountains.